vectordotdev/vector/website/highlights/2020-02-24-log-data-model-changes.md

 pr_numbers: [1836, 1898]
 release: "0.8.0"
 importance: "low"
-tags: ["type: upgrade guide", "domain: buffers", "event type: log"]
+tags: ["type: breaking change", "domain: buffers", "event type: log"]
 ---

 We are currently working to improve and optimize our [`log` data